elgood/SAM/README.md

 To add a new operator, several interfaces need to be inherited, namely:

 * `AbstractConsumer`
-* BaseComputation
+* `BaseComputation`
-* FeatureProducer
+* `FeatureProducer`

-The AbstractConsumer has one template argument, the TupleType, which is the type of tuple it is expected to consume.
-There are three virtual methods in AbstractConsumer that must be implemented:
+The `AbstractConsumer` has one template argument, the `TupleType`, which is the type of tuple it is expected to consume.
+There are three virtual methods in `AbstractConsumer` that must be implemented:

 * `consume(TupleType const& item)` - The main method to implement.
 This will have the logic for processing the item, updating associated data structures, and calculating the current value.
 This method must also update the featuremap, a data structure provided by the BaseCompuation class.
 It must also notify any subscribers to this feature, which is provided by the FeatureProducer class.
 * The destructor - Destructors have to be virtual in C++ or else bad things happen during object destruction.